Diaper: Development

 Wool pants, or, once available, rubber pants, were sometimes used over the cloth diaper to prevent leakage.
-Doctors believed that rubber pants were harmful because they thought the rubber acted as a poultice and damaged the skin of infants.
+Doctors believed that rubber pants were harmful because they thought the rubber acted as a poultice and damaged infants' skin.
 The constant problem to be overcome was diaper rash, and the infection thereof.
-The concern was that lack of air circulation would worsen this condition.
-While lack of air circulation is a factor, it was later found that poor hygiene involving inefficiently washed diapers and infrequent changes of diapers, along with allowing the baby to lie for prolonged periods of time with fecal matter in contact with the skin, were the two main causes of these problems.
+The concern was that the lack of air circulation would worsen this condition.
+While lack of air circulation is a factor, it was later found that poor hygiene, involving ineffectively washed diapers and infrequent diaper changes, along with allowing the baby to lie for prolonged periods with fecal matter in contact with the skin, were the two main causes of these problems.

 In the 20th century, the disposable diaper was conceived.
-In the 1930s, Robinsons of Chesterfield had what were labeled "Destroyable Babies Napkins" listed in their catalogue for the wholesale market.
+In the 1930s, Robinsons of Chesterfield listed what were labeled "Destroyable Babies Napkins" in their catalogue for the wholesale market.
 In 1944, Hugo Drangel of the Swedish paper company Pauliström suggested a conceptual design which would entail the placing of sheets of paper tissue (cellulose wadding) inside the cloth diaper and rubber pants.
 However, cellulose wadding was rough against the skin and crumbled into balls when exposed to moisture.

 In 1946, Marion Donovan used a shower curtain from her bathroom to create the "Boater", a diaper cover made from army surplus nylon parachute cloth.
-First sold in 1949 at Saks Fifth Avenue's flagship store in New York City, patents were later issued in 1951 to Donovan, who later sold the rights to the waterproof diaper for $1 million.
+First sold in 1949 at Saks Fifth Avenue's flagship store in New York City, the waterproof diaper was later patented in 1951 by Donovan, who sold the rights to it for $1 million.
 Donovan also designed a paper disposable diaper, but was unsuccessful in marketing it.